Pob's Programme

 Pob's Programme is a children's television programme which was broadcast in the United Kingdom on Channel 4.
 The programme is presented by a puppet named Pob (played by puppeteer Robin Stevens), who speaks with a speech impediment and who supposedly lives inside the viewer's TV (the casing and red, green and blue electron guns visible behind him).
 Music was composed and performed by Mike Stanley.
 The opening titles of the show consist of the character breathing on the camera lens (this breathing was often mistaken for spitting, given the loud noise accompanying it and the thick condensation appearing on screen), and tracing his name in the condensation.
 Each week on the programme, a celebrity guest visits Pob's garden, and entertains him — though Pob and the guest never appear on screen together.

-Pob's Programme was created by Doug Wilcox and Anne Wood of Ragdoll Productions, which also created Rosie and Jim.
-Wood went on to create the Teletubbies.
+Pob's Programme was created by Doug Wilcox and Anne Wood of Ragdoll Productions, and was also Ragdoll's first show.
+Anne went on to create other programmes such as Rosie and Jim and Teletubbies.
+Unlike the other series by Ragdoll, it is one of the only programmes not to be acquired and picked up by DHX Media.

-Series Overview
+Series overview

 Content

 In a typical episode, the celebrity visitor to the show finds a label attached to a piece of string on the gates of Pob's garden;